Safety Policies and Procedures Manual

 4.2.b Students

-In addition to all of the requirements listed under Subsections 2.2, 4.2 and 4.3, a student must have prior authorization to drive from the department chair, the head of the employing department, or the faculty advisor, as applicable (see BPPM 95.13).
+In addition to all the requirements listed under Section 4.2 and Section 4.3, including those listed under Section 2.2, a student must have prior authorization to drive from the department chair, the head of the employing department, or the faculty advisor, as applicable (see UPPM 95.13).

 4.2.c Volunteers

-In addition to all of the requirements listed under Subsections 4.2 and 4.3, the department must submit written authorization to Motor Pool for a volunteer to drive Motor Pool vehicles.
+In addition to all the requirements listed under Section 4.2 and Section 4.3, the department must submit written authorization to Motor Pool for a volunteer to drive Motor Pool vehicles.

 4.2.d Specified Drivers